Sign Up for our monthly informational email.

 Bentonite for Stucco

 Highly plastic clays (especially bentonite) are added to stucco mixes to make them stickier, apply better and dry slower.
 We import and mine bentonites, smectite and hectorite.
+These clay vary widely in their plasticity, you might find that our best bentonite will work in a much lower percentage than the one you have been using.

 If you are making a large wall panel, mural or free standing architectural commission, we can help with a clay adapted to your needs.
 These projects present many challenges, you really need a clay that is intended for this use (not for pottery or small scale sculpture).
 We can also assist you with the development of vitreous, textured, speckled and weather resistant engobes and glazes and help you to deal with freeze-thaw (so your piece does not fracture) and the prevention of efflorescence (so your work does not turn white after a few rainfalls!)